FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 ---
 #### **Story #5**

-As a host, I want to answer my audience’s questions so that they can leave the session clarified and informed.
+As a speaker, I want to answer my audience’s questions so that they can leave the session clarified and informed.

 _User interface mockups_